Magis Fellowship for USF Students

 History

-The creation of the Magis Fellowship for undergraduate students was a student-led initiative lead by the campus' M.E.Ch.A. club (now known as L.U.N.A.).
-Previously funded by the Associated Student of the University of San Francisco (ASUSF) Senate for 3 years (2017 to 2020, the Magis Fellowship provides an opportunity for undergraduate students and the larger undocumented community.
+The creation of the Magis Fellowship for undergraduate students was a student-led initiative led by the campus' M.E.Ch.A. club (now known as L.U.N.A.).
+Previously funded by the Associated Students of the University of San Francisco (ASUSF) Senate for three years (2017-2020), the Magis Fellowship provides an opportunity for undergraduate students and the broader undocumented community.

-Fellowship grants are awarded based on the scope of the proposed project (not to exceed $8,000 per student per academic year).
+Fellowship grants are awarded based on the scope of each proposed project, with typical awards ranging from $2,000-$3,000 per student per academic year.

 REQUIREMENTS